Keep your exercise routine going without hurting your fertility.

 - Cold limbs

-Talk to your provider if you are concerned, and ask about the possibility of testing and iron supplements.
+Talk to your provider if you are concerned, and ask about the possibility of testing and taking iron supplements.

 2. Limit your workouts to one hour or less.

 Workouts should leave you feeling energized, not exhausted.
 If you work out for too long, your body may end up going into a fight or flight mode that can then activate stress hormones and cause imbalances in your sex hormones.
 This can make it more difficult to conceive.
 Thankfully, there's an easy fix: keep a little energy to yourself instead of leaving it all on the gym or yoga floor.
+If you feel your body overworking while exercising, take a break and try again a little later.

 3. Maintain a healthy weight.